asifikbalpro/Prisoners-Riddle/README.md

 * presoner can enter into the prison only once.
 * every presoner can open upto 50 box long as as they can't find her number inside the box.
 * presoner can't comunicate with eachother.
-* if presoner find his number then he wins.
+* if all presoner finds their number then they will go free. else all will die.

 * idea from : https://www.youtube.com/watch?v=iSNsgj1OCLA